MicrosoftDocs/win32/desktop-src/Controls/hdn-overflowclick.md

 ---
 title: HDN\_OVERFLOWCLICK notification code
-description: Sent by a header control to its parent when the header's overflow button is clicked.
-This notification code is sent in the form of an WM\_NOTIFY message. ms.assetid: '770ae00a-b87f-4de2-b869-2a233f2c493e'
+description: Sent by a header control to its parent when the headers overflow button is clicked.
+This notification code is sent in the form of an WM\_NOTIFY message. ms.assetid: 770ae00a-b87f-4de2-b869-2a233f2c493e
+keywords:
-keywords: ["HDN_OVERFLOWCLICK notification code Windows Controls"]
+- HDN_OVERFLOWCLICK notification code Windows Controls
 topic_type:
 - apiref
 api_name: